Constraining memory-burdened primordial black holes with graviton-photon conversion and binary mergers: Constraints on PBH

 In the left panel of Fig.~\ref{fpbh}, seven benchmark points are labeled along the $k=1$ constraint, the corresponding values are listed in Table \ref{table1}.
 The right panel of Fig. \ref{fpbh} shows the corresponding photon flux of {\bf BP}s.
-Except for {\bf BP-4}, all benchmark points are bounded to have $f_{\rm PBH}|_{T_\phi} \leq 1$. {\bf BP-1, -2}, and {\bf -3} are in the second peak-dominated region, and their second peaks are constrained by high-energy gamma-ray sensitivity CTA South, LHAASO, and HiSCORE.
+Except for {\bf BP-4}\footnote{Notice {\bf BP-4} is for the purpose to demonstrate the double-peak gamma-ray spectrum under sensitivities in near future, but its relic abundance is not consistent with the cosmological observations, exceeding the matter component.}, all benchmark points are bounded to have $f_{\rm PBH}|_{T_\phi} \leq 1$. {\bf BP-1, -2}, and {\bf -3} are in the second peak-dominated region, and their second peaks are constrained by high-energy gamma-ray sensitivity CTA South, LHAASO, and HiSCORE.
 From Fig.~\ref{fpbh_color} and Fig.~\ref{fpbh}, we see that {\bf BP-4} locates at the boundary of {\bf Region-II} and {\bf Region-III}, even though $f_{\rm PBH}|_{T_\phi}$ far exceeds unity, its photon spectrum features two comparable peaks from observations.
 Thus, the transition of the dominant peak can be read from {\bf BP-1} to {\bf BP-7}.
 For {\bf BP-5} to {\bf BP-7}, the first peaks dominate, so their gamma-ray spectra are located in the sub-GeV region.
 The energy of the first peak increases from {\bf BP-4} to {\bf BP-6}.
 This is because {\bf BP-4} (relative lighter PBH mass) enters the burden phase earlier than {\bf BP-6} (relative heavier PBH mass), so the graviton spectrum of the former experiences a longer redshift.
 For {\bf BP-1} to {\bf BP-3}, their second peaks dominate the observations.
 The energy of the second peak decreases from {\bf BP-2} to {\bf BP-4} because of Eq.~(\ref{secondpeakenergy}).
 According to {\bf BP-1} evaporated time $t_{\rm evp}=7.7\times10^{11}\,{\rm sec}$, Eq.~(\ref{secondpeakenergy}), and Eq.~(\ref{redshift}), we can estimate that the peak energy of the graviton flux is red-shifted to 2.6 TeV, which is about one order lower than the converted photon peak energy $\approx44\,{\rm TeV}$.
 Similarly, for {\bf BP-7}, we have graviton flux peaked at $\sim 8.7$ MeV, which is again close to the converted photon peak energy $\approx 26\,{\rm MeV}$.